jfreeman812/QE-Tools/_docs/contributing.rst

 we follow the processes in our very own :doc:`SDLC Documents<../sdlcs/README>`, with some refinements.
 "Refinements?
-Wait, if you want everyone else to use that SDLC, why aren't you using it here?" you may ask.
+Wait, if you encourage everyone else to use that SDLC, why aren't you using it here?" you may ask.
 To which we say: "We are!"
 The packages in this repo are intended for use by many other teams;